AeonGames/AeonGUI/README.md

 The idea for the library was born around 2004 or 2005 under the name 'Glitch', and has evolved overtime but never quite reached maturity.
-The name change to AeonGUI came about as a way to identify the library as part of the AeonGames brand and to avoid confusion since originaly the name 'GLitch' was chosen to emphasize OpenGL support, which is no longer the priority.
+The name change to AeonGUI came about as a way to identify the library as part of the AeonGames brand and to avoid confusion since originally the name 'GLitch' was chosen to emphasize OpenGL support, which is no longer the priority.

 On 2013 the goal of the library was to create a widget toolkit similar to Qt or GTK+ to be rendered inside the contexts of different graphic APIs, but that idea was dropped due to the complexity required and the fact that the target for the library was video games,